Request > Offshore wind farms

 Selection of an Expert Working Group

 To answer this request, Eklipse launched a Call for Expertise (CfE).
 We received 15 applications, from which 11 experts were selected in June 2024.
-These experts covered a broad range of expertise, gender and geographical representation to form the Eklipse Expert Working Group (EWG).
-One expert dropped out in the beginning due to unavailability.
+These experts represented a broad range of expertise, as well as diverse gender and geographical backgrounds, to form the Eklipse Expert Working Group (EWG).
+One expert dropped out initially due to unavailability.

 Methods Protocol